sigp/discv5/README.md

 empty.
 This is done for the following reasons:
 1. When we receive an ENR we must decide whether to add it to our local routing table and advertise it to other peers.
-If a node has put some non-contactable address in the ENR (i.e `127.0.0.1`) we cannot use this ENR to contact the node and we therefore do not wish to advertise it to other nodes.
+If a node has put some non-contactable address in the ENR (e.g `127.0.0.1` when connecting to non-local nodes) we cannot use this ENR to contact the node and we therefore do not wish to advertise it to other nodes.
 Putting a non-contactable address is therefore functionally equivalent to leaving the fields empty.